 It shows the shift in mean income; a fall in peakedness (kurtosis) with a slight increase in concentration on the left tail (skewness).
-Likewise the cumulative distribution function (CDF) in Figure 3 shows that each district was better off in 2008 as compared to 2001.
+Figure 3 similarly shows the cumulative distribution function (CDF).
 Together these visual images suggest while the income distribution has widened at the upper tail, incomes have increased at each point on the distribution.
-There is significant churning within the distribution, and only 16 districts (out of 575) remain in the same position on the distribution between 2001 and 2008.
+There is significant churning within the distribution, and only 16 districts (out of 575) remain in the same position on the distribution during 2001-08.
 Overall however Kendall's rank correlation tau statistic is 0.8, suggesting a high correlation of rankings between the two periods.